NLSurfMan/TeamStats/README.md

 The goal of this project is make the applet usable as a standalone propgram.
 After that, possibily port this program to current UI standards, using JavaFX.

 ##Usage
+Download the JAR file from the dist directory.
+Save it to a directory for later.

-This program requires some options.
-The easiest way to load all the arguments is via parameter `Leaguefile`.
-This parameter should point to a file relative to the JAR file and should contain the paramaters separated by an equal-sign (=) (To be more precise, it needs to be in the [Java Properties format](http://docs.oracle.com/javase/6/docs/api/java/util/Properties.html#load(java.io.Reader))).
+To run this program, it requires one mandatory option: `Matchfile`.
+It should contain the match data in the format suitable for Teamstats.
+Since this program accepts a lot of other options, you can put all the options in one file, called the `Leaguefile` and point the program to that.
+All the paramaters in that file should separated by an equal-sign (=) (To be more precise, it needs to be in the [Java Properties format](http://docs.oracle.com/javase/6/docs/api/java/util/Properties.html#load(java.io.Reader))).

 ##Bat/cmd file
 In the `dist` directory is a `cmd`-file which you can copy and adapt, so you can setup multiple competitions for multiple periods.